Damex-web/Weather-App/README.md

 # Weather-App
-This is a weather app I created using html,
+This is a weather app I created using html,CSS and JavaScript.